 - Installation of pressure indicators now exceeds 90%

-- More than 80% of facilities have committed to segregating storage of hazardous drugs
+- More than 80% of facilities have committed to segregating the storage of hazardous drugs

 - Less than 20% of facilities still unpack hazardous drugs in either positive or unmeasured pressure areas